-- If the child is extra tired or there is a big decrease in energy levels. - If the child is coughing more than usual. - Communicate with parents if the child is on the toilet for long periods or going frequently (compared to normal).
+- ☐ If the child is extra tired or there is a big decrease in energy levels. - ☐ If the child is coughing more than usual. - Communicate with parents if the child is on the toilet for long periods or going more frequently than normal.

-THINGS TO CONSIDER IN THE CLASSROOM OR CHILD CARE CENTRE:
+THINGS TO CONSIDER IN THE CLASSROOM: